Prequel

 For example, in

-Analogous to break and continue of other programming languages, in Prequel we have REPSTOP and REPNEXT, respectively.
+As in other programming languages, in Prequel we also have break and continue.

 Prequel imposes a programming discipline that prohibits recursive calls and unbounded loops.